-"Their flagship wine, the 2022 Clos Mogador, sourced from a single vineyard, is a blend of grape varieties, primarily Grenache and Cariñena, but also a touch of Syrah and Cabernet Sauvignon [...]
-It has a very Mediterranean nose with abundant notes of dry hay and straw, the classic notes of wet slate—also very Priorat—and it has a round palate with very fine, chalky tannins.
-It is serious and harmonious, and seems relaxed, without any excess.
-It has 14% alcohol, with 5.4 grams of acidity and a very dry finish.
-None of the 2022s showed any heat or excessive ripeness.
-The alcohol is restrained and integrated, and the wines are balanced and harmonious, but with a more Mediterranean profile. [...]
+"Their flagship wine, the 2022 Clos Mogador, from a single vineyard, was produced from a blend of grape varieties, primarily Grenache and Cariñena, but also a little Syrah and Cabernet Sauvignon [...]
+It has a very Mediterranean nose with abundant notes of dry hay and straw, along with the classic notes of wet slate—also very typical of Priorat—and it has a round palate with very fine, chalky tannins.
+It is serious and harmonious, and comes across as relaxed, without any excess.
+It has an alcohol content of 14%, with 5.4 grams of acidity and a very dry finish.
+None of the 2022 vintages showed any excessive heat or ripeness.
+The alcohol is restrained and well-integrated, and the wines are balanced and harmonious, though with a more Mediterranean profile. [...]
 2025–2038” (Robert Parker 2025)

-Buy Clos Mogador wines at the best prices in a private sale!
+Buy your Clos Mogador wines at the best price through a private sale!

 Starting at €99 on your first order